Just For Fun

 The Chicago Sanitary and Ship Canal links to the Des Plaines River at this town.
 A dam & powerhouse here controls the flow of water from Chicago down to the Mississippi River.

 One of Marvel Comic's 'X-Men', Kitty Pryde, hails from this town.
-The Berto Center in this town is the practice facility for the Chicago Bulls.
+The Berto Center in this town was the practice facility for the Chicago Bulls.

 Winona Ryder's first feature film, 'Lucas' was filmed at this town's Glenbard West High School.
 The town is named for a small wooded valley that ran along a lake.